Baghdad: Modern era

+On 1–2 June 1941, during the ensuing power vacuum, Jewish residents of Baghdad were attacked in the Farhud, a pogrom that followed the collapse of Rashid Ali al-Gaylani's pro-Axis government.
+Iraqi soldiers and policemen, including supporters of Rashid Ali's coup, participated in the violence, as did civilians and members of nationalist youth movements.
+Historians have also placed the violence in the context of the spread of antisemitism and Nazi propaganda in Iraq during the late 1930s and early 1940s.
+Estimates of the casualties vary.
+Scholarly accounts commonly place the number of Jews killed at around 180.
+The United States Holocaust Memorial Museum gives an estimate of 150–180 Jews killed, approximately 600 injured, an undetermined number of women raped, and approximately 1,500 Jewish-owned homes and stores looted; it notes that the Iraqi government's investigating commission reported 128 Jews killed and 210 injured.

+The violence ended on 2 June after Iraqi troops entered Baghdad and killed several hundred rioters while restoring order.
+Between 1950 and 1951, Jewish targets in Baghdad were attacked in a series of bombings whose responsibility remains disputed.
+Avi Shlaim has argued that members of the Zionist underground in Baghdad were responsible for three of the five bombings.
+Historian Moshe Gat, however, concluded from archival evidence that Israeli emissaries did not carry out the bombings attributed to them by the Iraqi authorities, while Esther Meir-Glitzenstein has argued that archival scholarship does not support the claim that the attacks were an Israeli operation intended to produce mass emigration.

 On 14 July 1958, a significant portion of the Iraqi Army under Abdul-Karim Qasim, staged a coup to topple the Kingdom of Iraq.
 The army seized control over Baghdad and stormed the radio station and the Al-Rehab Palace.
 Many people were brutally killed during the coup, including King Faisal II, former Regent Abd al-Ilah and former Prime Minister Nuri al-Said and members of the royal family.
 Many of the royal figures' bodies were dragged through the streets and mutilated.
 Mob violence emerged and several foreign nationals staying at the Baghdad Hotel, including Americans and Jordanians were killed.
 New principles were adopted for the city's development.
 New Baghdad and Sadr City were developed during the reign of Qasim.
 In 1960, Baghdad hosted an international conference with dignitaries from Iran, Venezuela and Saudi Arabia, that founded Organization of Petroleum Exporting Countries (OPEC).